ModProg/manyhow/README.md

 ## `emitter: &mut Emitter`
 `MacroHandler`s (the trait defining what closures/functions can be used with `manyhow`) can take a mutable reference to an `Emitter`.
-This allows to collect errors, but not fail imidiatly.
+This allows to collect errors, but not fail immediately.

-`Emitter::fail_if_dirty` can be used to return if an `Emitter` contains any values.
+`Emitter::into_result` can be used to return if an `Emitter` contains any values.

 ```rust